Driving The Golden Circle

 Úthlíð Campsite

 The Úthlíð camping ground is right in the middle of the Golden Circle, offering comprehensive facilities for visitors who choose to stay here.
 You’ll find the campsite 10 km from the Geyser Geothermal Area.
 For around 2.000 ISK per person per night, you can enjoy a wide range of facilities, including showers, a hot tub, an on-site restaurant, and a laundry service.
-If you’re lucky and visiting during the winter months, the distance from large population hubs means that you might be able to spot the Northern Lights while soaking in a hot tub!
+If you’re lucky and visit during the winter months, the distance from large population hubs means that you might be able to spot the Northern Lights while soaking in a hot tub!

 Tents pitched on some grass in front of Skógafoss Waterfall.